nZEDb/nZEDb/README.md

 Once you become more familiar with the application, enable a few more groups and if needed enable multi-threading (with low thread counts).
 We do not recommend enabling all the groups unless you have performant hardware and strong database tuning knowledge.

-If you want an automated way of doing this, you can use the script in the nix, or tmux folder.
+If you want an automated way of doing this, you can use one of the scripts in the nix, or tmux folder.
 The Windows scripts may work.

 To clean up the release names, check out fixReleaseNames.php in misc/testing.

 For an overview of a complete process, look at the  misc/update/nix/screen/sequential/threaded.sh script.

-Advanced users may be interested yo try the tmux version of nZEDb in either Complete Sequential, Sequential or non-sequential (fully parallel) mode.
-Before start it, review the tmux setting in Site-Edit -> Tmux Settings.
+Advanced users may be interested to try the tmux version of nZEDb in either Complete Sequential, Sequential or non-Sequential (fully parallel) mode.
+Before starting it, review the tmux setting in Site-Edit -> Tmux Settings.

 ### Support